 Radiation Tissue Damage

-The use of Hyperbaric Oxygen Therapy to treat radiation tissue damage can heal the tissue by regenerating blood vessels, re-populating the damaged area with new stem cells, and accelerating all stages of wound healing.
-The benefit of Hyperbaric Oxygen Therapy to treat radiation tissue damage has been shown in several randomized controlled trials, which are available in the Research & Studies section.
+The use of Hyperbaric Oxygen Therapy (HBOT) to treat radiation tissue damage can heal the tissue by regenerating blood vessels, re-populating the damaged area with new stem cells, and accelerating all stages of wound healing.
+The benefits of HBOT to treat radiation tissue damage have been shown in several randomized, controlled trials, which are available in the Research & Studies section.

 - Helps fight infection

 - More oxygen speeds up repair and recovery

 - Reduces inflammation

 How Long Does It Take to Recover From Radiation Treatment?